-- Shillington and Stondon recognises that being homeless or being at risk of becoming homeless presents a real risk to a child's welfare. - The designated safeguarding lead (and any deputies) are aware of contact details and referral routes in to the Local Housing Authority so they can raise/progress concerns at the earliest opportunity. - Shillington and Stondon recognises that whilst in most cases school and college staff will be considering homelessness in the context of children who live with their families, it should also be recognised in some cases 16 and 17 year olds could be living independently from their parents or guardians, for example through their exclusion from the family home, and will require a different level of intervention and support.
-Children's services will be the lead agency for these young people and the designated safeguarding lead (or a deputy) should ensure appropriate referrals are made based on the child's circumstances.

-- Staff are aware of the indicators that a family may be at risk of homelessness, to include: household debt, rent arrears, domestic abuse and anti-social behaviour, as well as the family being asked to leave a property. - Referrals and/or discussion with the Local Housing Authority will be progressed as appropriate but will not replace a referral into children's social care where a child has been harmed or is at risk of harm. - The Local Authority has a legal duty to address concerns under the Homelessness Reduction Act 2017.
+- Shillington and Stondon Federation recognises that being homeless or being at risk of becoming homeless presents a real risk to a child/young person's welfare. - The DSL (and any Deputies) are aware of contact details and referral routes into the Local Housing Authority so they can raise/progress concerns at the earliest opportunity. - Shillington and Stondon Federation recognises that whilst in most cases school and college staff will be considering homelessness in the context of children/young people who live with their families, it should also be recognised in some cases 16- and 17-year-olds could be living independently from their parents or guardians, for example through their exclusion from the family home, and will require a different level of intervention and support.
+Children's Social Care will be the lead agency for these young people and the DSL (or a Deputy) should ensure appropriate referrals are made based on their circumstances. - Staff are aware of the indicators that a family may be at risk of homelessness, to include: household debt, rent arrears, domestic abuse and anti-social behaviour, as well as the family being asked to leave a property. - Referrals and/or discussion with the Local Housing Authority will be progressed as appropriate but will not replace a referral into Children's Social Care where a child/young person has been harmed or is at risk of harm. - The Local Authority has a legal duty to address concerns under the Homelessness Reduction Act 2017.
 The focus is early intervention and to encourage those at risk to seek support as soon as possible, before they are facing a homelessness crisis.